bilgino/angularforddd/README.md

 }
 ```

-In general, using rich domain models means more entities than services.
+Put simply, using rich domain models means more entities than services.
 Building rich domain models is a major objective in object-oriented design.

-**» Domain Model (DDD Aggregates)**<br/>
+**» Domain Model (DDD Aggregate Pattern)**<br/>

-The domain model entities contain data and domain-related behavior modeled around business logic.
+The domain model entities contain data and domain-related behavior modeled around the business domain.
 In terms of DDD and CQRS, the domain model entity is an aggregate that contains only write operations that result in state changes.

 TypeScript domain model entity (CQS):